watermeloninfo/watermeloninfo.github.io/_posts/2024-12-04-qualify-niw-well-positioned.md

     </div>
 </div>

+# Well Positioned

-# Second Prong: The Person is Well Positioned to Advance the Proposed Endeavor
+## Second Prong: The Person is Well Positioned to Advance the Proposed Endeavor

 Unlike the first prong, which focuses on the merit and importance of the proposed endeavor, the second prong centers on the person.
 The person needs to be “well positioned to advance the endeavor.”

+---

-## Factors: (not an exclusive list)
+### Factors: (not an exclusive list)

 - The person’s education, skills, knowledge, and record of success in related or similar efforts;
 - A model or plan that the person developed, or played a significant role in developing, for future activities related to the proposed endeavor;